Lumenwright/capstone-the-path-of-love/README.md

 # The Path of Love
 # Capstone project by Rose Chung

 A tile maze game for Google Cardboard motivated by a story about love, patience, and persevering with depression.
-The game is designed to be a bit frustrating and tedious to do simple tasks despite sunny positivity and support, like life with a mental illness like depression.
+The game is designed to evoke emotions of frustration at not being able to do simple tasks despite sunny positivity and support, like life with a mental illness like depression.
+The game is also designed to evoke emotions of being uplifting and understanding of yourself and being compassionate about your own limits.

 [Read the full writeup at my Medium.](https://medium.com/@Lumenwright/the-path-of-love-capstone-for-udacity-vr-developer-nanodegree-61fcbdf77b21)